Filled with crunchy Italian flavours, these easy baked stuffed tomatoes make a perfect vegetable side dish. Gluten-free

 - Use any kind of tomato you have on hand.
 I used these perfectly ripe greenhouse globe tomatoes.
 The kind that comes on the vine in the supermarket.
-They are easy to find.
+They are easy to find and uniform in size.
 But keep this recipe in your back pocket for when your garden is overflowing with your home-grown varieties.

 - You can make this recipe gluten-free if you choose gluten-free panko bread crumbs.
 Not all panko crumbs are gluten-free.
 Many are made with wheat.
 Ian's makes a gluten-free variety.

 - You must use panko style crumbs for best results.
 Panko guarantees a crispy and crunchy final product.
 I've used regular bread crumbs and the result is less crunchy, a bit denser.
 Panko is the way to go.